I posted a photo of these S’mores donuts on Instagram today and they got quite a nice reception, so I decided to put the recipe up here on my site.

 If you do want to make your own marshmallows, I suggest trying Zoe Francois’ recipe here.
 (I do have a recipe of my own, but it will be published in my next book, so I can’t share it quite yet, apologies!)
 I let the marshmallows set in a 9 x 13 in [22 x 33cm] baking pan, and then used a 2 in [5cm] biscuit cutter to cut out rounds the next day.

 This recipe made about 20 donuts.
 The donuts are best eaten the day they are made.

 More Donut Recipes:

 - 1 recipe Raised Mini Donuts cut into 2 in [5cm] pieces, and use the large end of a small plain piping tip to cut out the holes (a smaller biscuit cutter or the small end of a funnel will also work)

 Graham Cracker Crumbs

-Dip the top of the cooled donuts in the chocolate.
-Immediately place a marshmallow (see note above) on top to adhere.
+- Dip the top of the cooled donuts in the chocolate.
+Immediately place a marshmallow (see note above in post) on top to adhere.
 Let the chocolate set, then toast the marshmallow with a kitchen torch if desired, and eat immediately.